kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   Configure the `notify` element after any `accept`, `connect`, and `balance` elements, and before the `type` element.
 -   Configure the [notify-options](#notifyopts) after any `properties`, `accept-options,` and `connect-options` elements, and before any `realm-name` element.
 -   Configure the `security` element for all APNs configurations, including both the production and development environments.
--   In an ${enterprise.shield} topology, configure `notify` and `notify-options` on the [jms](r_stomp_service.md#stompjms) service on an internal ${gateway.cap} that is connected directly to the ${message.broker.generic}.
+-   In an Enterprise Shield&trade; topology, configure `notify` and `notify-options` on the [jms](r_stomp_service.md#stompjms) service on an internal Gateway that is connected directly to the back-end service or message broker.
--   Do not configure a single ${gateway.cap} instance to have a `service` connecting to the sandbox (development) Apple servers and a `service` connecting to the production Apple servers if those services will use the same bundle ID in their `notify` elements.
+-   Do not configure a single Gateway instance to have a `service` connecting to the sandbox (development) Apple servers and a `service` connecting to the production Apple servers if those services will use the same bundle ID in their `notify` elements.
 Instead, you must configure and launch a separate Gateway instance for each `service` that uses the same bundle ID.

     For example, because the production and sandbox configurations shown in [Example Configuration for the notify Element](#notifyexample) use the bundle ID `com.example.myapp,` each service must be configured and started as a separate Gateway instance.
 Otherwise, an APNs notification intended for the development environment might be sent on the connection to the production environment, or vice versa.
 This means, in turn, that APNs client applications may not receive the APNs notifications as intended.
 Note that this could occur even though the sandbox Apple server connection includes `/DEVELOPMENT` (<span class="auto-links: false; brush: xml; highlight: [10,17,18,19,20]; toolbar: false;">`com.example.myapp/DEVELOPMENT`</span>) on its URI.

--   For APNs notifications, if the sandbox and the production environments both use the same bundle ID (such as `com.example.myapp`), then you must configure two ${gateway.cap} instances: one for the sandbox environment and one for the production environment.
+-   For APNs notifications, if the sandbox and the production environments both use the same bundle ID (such as `com.example.myapp`), then you must configure two Gateway instances: one for the sandbox environment and one for the production environment.
 When establishing connections to Apple's development (and production) environment, both the bundle ID and the environment are used.

--   If the client already has an active or open connection to ${the.gateway}, then APNs will not be used.
+-   If the client already has an active or open connection to the Gateway, then APNs will not be used.
 -   Considerations regarding certificates:
     -   Connecting to the APNs requires a certificate; each certificate is tied to a specific application (by iOS application ID).
 Thus, you must configure multiple APNs certificates for a given service.
     -   The sandbox and the production environments each has its own set of certificates.
 Configuration of APNs certificates, for a given service, is therefore comprised of separate sets of certificates per environment, and per application within each environment.
     -   The APNs URI (which uses the bundle ID, such as `com.example.myapp`) in the `notify` element ties together the provisioning profile and digital certificate.
 The provisioning profile and digital certificate are only valid for a single AppID.
-This relationship ensures that ${the.gateway} can send push notifications to instances of a specific iOS app, and to no other application.
+This relationship ensures that the Gateway can send push notifications to instances of a specific iOS app, and to no other application.
-    -   If you use separate digital certificates for ${the.gateway} and the iOS app, then both certificates must have the same bundle ID.
+    -   If you use separate digital certificates for the Gateway and the iOS app, then both certificates must have the same bundle ID.

-${jms.ems.end}
 ### <a name="typeele"></a>type

 The type of service.
 One of the following: